Byron/depot/src/md/lang.md

 * No fully-fledged package manager just yet, but `shards` is already there (seems early though).
 * No debugging support just yet.
 * No destructuring and matching, it seems.
+* No doc tests - will eventually lead to out-of-date examples or no examples at all (except for specs)
+* For now, only single-threaded operation (*no parallelism*), but supports concurrency through *fibers*.

 ### Notes
 * Interesting: Type inference can't determine type of array by what you push into it.